The Kite Runner: Part II

 In 1979, five years later, the Soviet Union militarily intervened in Afghanistan.
-Baba and Amir escape to Peshawar, Pakistan, and then to Fremont, California, where they settle in a run-down apartment.
-Baba begins work at a gas station due to his low social status in America.
+Baba and Amir escape to Peshawar, Pakistan, and then to Fremont, California, where Baba works in a gas station.
 After graduating from high school, Amir takes classes at San Jose State University to develop his writing skills.
 Every Sunday, Baba and Amir make extra money selling used goods at a flea market in San Jose.
-There, Amir meets fellow refugee Soraya Taheri and her family.
-Baba is diagnosed with terminal cancer but is still capable of granting Amir one last favor: he asks Soraya's father's permission for Amir to marry her.
-He agrees and the two marry.
-Shortly after, Baba dies peacefully.
-Amir and Soraya settle down in a happy marriage, but to their sorrow, they learn that they cannot have children.
+There, Amir falls in love with fellow refugee Soraya Taheri and her family.
+Baba is diagnosed with terminal cancer, and dies shortly after Amir and Soraya marry.
+The couple is happy together, but struggle to have children.

-Amir embarks on a successful career as a novelist.
-Fifteen years after his wedding, Amir receives a call from Rahim Khan.
-Rahim Khan, who is dying, asks Amir to visit him in Peshawar.
+Amir embarks on a successful career as a novelist, and he and Soraya settle in San Francisco.
+Fifteen years after his wedding, Amir receives a call from a dying Rahim Khan, asking Amir to visit him in Peshawar.
 He enigmatically tells Amir, "There is a way to be good again."